Cynane: Biography

+Cynane's ambition to marry her daughter Adea to Philip III alarmed Perdiccas, who sent his brother Alcetas to intercept her march into Asia.
+She was killed, the circumstances of which are unknown, but this shocked the Macedonian troops accompanying him for whom murdering a daughter of Philip II was a profound violation of their loyalties.
+The resulting mutiny effectively forced Perdiccas to capitulate, and Adea's marriage to Philip III proceeded.
+Adea and Philip III were eventually killed by Olympias in 317 BC.
+Following his defeat of Olympias, Cassander gave them proper royal burial at Aegae alongside Cynane herself, reuniting mother and daughter in death.

 Polyaenus, half a millennium later, in the second century C.E., wrote:

 Cynane, the daughter of Philip was famous for her military knowledge: she conducted armies, and in the field charged at the head of them.
 In an engagement with the Illyrians, she with her own hand slew Caeria their queen; and with great slaughter defeated the Illyrian army.
 She married Amyntas, son of Perdiccas; and, soon after losing him, never would take a second husband.
 By Amyntas she had an only daughter named Eurydice: to whom she gave a military education, and instructed her in the science of war.
 Upon Alexander’s death, in exclusion of the royal family, his generals parceling out his dominions among themselves, she crossed the Strymon; forcing her way in the face of Antipater, who disputed her passage over it.
 She then passed the Hellespont, to meet the Macedonian army: when Alcetas with a powerful force advanced to give her battle.
 The Macedonians at first paused at the sight of Philip’s daughter, and the sister of Alexander: while after reproaching Alcetas with ingratitude, undaunted at the number of his forces, and his formidable preparations for battle, she bravely engaged him; resolved upon a glorious death, rather than, stripped of her dominions, accept a private life, unworthy of the daughter of Philip.